cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 After a module writes an acknowledgement, a relayer can relay back the acknowledgement to the sender module.
 The sender module can then process the acknowledgement using the `OnAcknowledgementPacket` callback.
-The contents of the acknowledgement is entirely upto the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully processed along with some additional data that could be useful for remediation if the packet processing failed.
+The contents of the acknowledgement is entirely up to the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully processed along with some additional data that could be useful for remediation if the packet processing failed.